Jaugust7/qPCR-Analysis-Rscript/README.md

 **Usage**

-### First run the script with the help file to load the requisite packages
+### First run the script with the help flag to load the requisite packages

 ```console